 Some salamanders give birth to live babies, but blue-spotted salamanders lay eggs in water, which is why they live near a water source.
 They mainly breed in April, and the eggs take about a month to hatch.
 The larvae live in the water for a few months, transitioning to their adult form.
 Once they reach their adult form, they move onto land, usually by late summer.

 These salamanders are carnivores, and their primary food source is insects, spiders and small invertebrates, Animal Diversity Web reports.
 In addition to a wide variety of insects, common foods include snails, slugs, worms, centipedes and aquatic insects such as water fleas and insect larvae.

 Blue-spotted salamanders do one thing most all humans can appreciate: they eat mosquitoes and mosquito larvae, according to Animal Diversity Web.
 And as amphibians, their mere presence in an area is an indicator the habitat is clean.
 That's because amphibians breathe through their skin and are very sensitive to toxins and other contaminants.
 If you see salamanders, frogs and other amphibians in an area, that's a good sign.
-It means the water is clean, providing a healthy habitat, according to the Clemson University Cooperative Extension.
+It means the water is clean, providing a healthy habitat.